 All manuscripts submitted to SGEM Conference Proceedings are subject to single-blind peer review.
 We believe that using anonymous peer reviewers is the best way to get honest opinions on papers.
 SGEM Scientific Committee requires that peer reviewers not contact authors directly.
 You should consider the COPE Ethical Guidelines for Peer Reviewers before accepting to review a manuscript and throughout the peer-review process.

 - The Author is responsible for the research they have been done and for the results described in the paper;

-- If the article is a join work of several authors (co-authors), the Author who submits the article declares that any person named as author (co-author) of the Article is aware about the requirements of this agreement and has agreed to being so named;
+- If the article is a joined work of several authors (co-authors), the Author who submits the article declares that any person named as the author (co-author) of the Article is aware of the requirements of this agreement and has agreed to be so named;

 - The Author transfers the copyright for this publication/article to the Publisher;